Image courtesy of the Providence Public Library.

 The William A. Harris Steam Engine Co. was located at the intersection of Park and Promenade Streets in Providence, RI near the original state prison.
-The area was renovated to make room for Interstate-95.
-The factory site is under I-95 in front of the Providence Mall.
+The area was renovated to make room for Interstate-95, so the factory site is under I-95 in front of the Providence Mall.

 The engines were originally built using a license for the Corliss valve design.
-In 1870 the Corliss valve patent expired and the engines were build using Harris patented improvements.
-The term Harris-Corliss Engine came from a report in the New York Tribune that described one of the Harris Engines at the American Institute in New York city.
+In 1870 the Corliss valve patent expired and the engines were built using Harris patented improvements.
+The term Harris-Corliss Engine came from a report in the New York Tribune that described one of the Harris engines at the American Institute in New York city.